TritonSE/onboarding/writeup/part-1/1-1-Task-list.md

 6. Fill in the case where `tasks` is empty (`tasks.length === 0`).
 You can just render a paragraph (`<p>...</p>`) and paste the empty list message from Figma.
 7. Fill in the other case, where `tasks` is not empty.
 Here we want to [render a list](https://react.dev/learn/rendering-lists) of `TaskItem` components (we recommend that you skim the linked tutorial if you're new to React, because this pattern is very common).
 Use the `_id` of each task as the key.
 8. Add `TaskList` to the Home page (`frontend/src/pages/Home.tsx`) with the title "All tasks".
 Verify that it shows up with the empty list message (since we haven't implemented retrieving the list from the backend yet).
 9. Fill in the `useEffect` hook.
 We want to call the `getAllTasks` function that we wrote earlier (it's already been imported).
 If the request succeeds, use `setTasks()` to replace the `tasks` state variable with the newly retrieved array of `Tasks`.
-If it fails, use `alert()` to display the error.
-See the `handleSubmit` function in `components/TaskForm.tsx` for an example of how to handle the result of a request (the request is `createTask` in that case).
+If it fails, use the Constellation `Dialog` component to display the error.
+See the `handleSubmit` function in `components/TaskForm.tsx` for an example of how to handle the result of a request (the request is `createTask` in that case) and display an error if it fails.
 10. Add some CSS classes to `TaskList.module.css` and add the corresponding `className` props to `TaskList.tsx`.
     1. We need one class for the list title, which uses the heading font.
 This works similarly to the title and description classes from `TaskItem`.
     2. We need another class for the inner `<div>`, which is the item container.
 Use flexbox again to align its children: column direction, horizontally stretched.
 The item container itself should also have `width: 100%`.
     3. Finally, we need a class for the outermost list container `<div>`.
 This just needs a top margin of 3rem.
 11. Check the Home page again.
 You should see all the Tasks that you've created so far, matching the Figma design.
 Submit some more through the "New task" form (making sure to test things like super long titles and descriptions) and refresh the page.
 The new Tasks should appear in the list.
-Again, if something's not working and you can't figure it out, ping us in **#onboarding** on Slack.
+Again, if something's not working and you can't figure it out, ping us in **#onboarding** on Slack or use your dev tools to debug (see below)!

 <details>
 <summary><strong>✅ Good practice: List element instead of generic div</strong></summary>